Tie-breaking in self interest cumulative subtraction games: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Eastside Preparatory School in Kirkland, WA and their Independent Curriculum / Senior Thesis program for helping support this research and surrounding work in subtraction games.
-The related work section has been composed together with ChatGPT in the spirit of reaching out to researchers in related areas to encourage ``bridge-building'' in future projects.
+We would like to thank Eastside Preparatory School in Kirkland, WA, and their Independent Curriculum/Senior Thesis program for supporting this research and related work on subtraction games.
+Section~\ref{sec:related} has been composed by using also ChatGPT; we reach out to researchers in related areas to encourage overarching tie-breaking studies in future projects.